csense-oss/csense-kotlin/readme.md

 ### Crypto
-Since the introduction of Random in kotlin MPP std lib, its now possible to share some more cryptographically things, and one of such is UUID version 4 (the random one) which is implemented in UUID.
+Since the introduction of Random in kotlin MPP standard library, its now possible to share some more cryptographically things, and one of such is UUID version 4 (the random one) which is implemented in UUID.